Gurb-inator/InterviewLogger/README.md

 4. Use shortcuts to make marks: + for good, - for bad, * for great
 5. Type notes for manual marks
 6. Export to csv
-7. Convert using editingtool site to xml
+7. Convert using editingtool site using following settings: convert from csv conver to premiere pro XML
+    Set the framerate you used in camera
+    Press export, then download the XML
-8. Import xml into premiere pro
+9. Import xml into premiere pro
-9. Set video footage to timecode on timeline created by xml
+10. Set video footage to timecode on timeline created by xml